fhgomes/fhgomes/entrevistas/technical-interview-template.md

 ## Greetings

+Good morning/afternoon;

-Good morning/afternoon; First of all, thank you for your time and availability to be here with us.
+First of all, thank you for your time and availability to be here with us.

 Add some icebreaker, talk about cool stuff, maybe about the location, or some random fun facts.

 ## About the schedule

 Explain how it will be conducted;

 How the time will be divided;

 When the candidate will be able to ask questions;

-If there is some code challenge
+If there is some code challenge;

 ## About the candidate

 If you can please talk a little bit about yourself and your background, very briefly focusing on your most recent experiences.

 Preferably, take a look at the candidate's resume or LinkedIn profile some time before the interview.

 Prepare some specific questions, pay attention when the candidate talks about their background, and try to make a correlation with the resume.

 ## Some possible direct questions to ask

 I always prefer to choose the questions and order based on and linked to the candidate experience and history that was told some minutes before.

 Also consider the preview analyzed level or applied level of the candidate

 - Have you ever worked with or studied GIT?